O'Donoghue of the Glens: 17th–20th centuries

 Glenflesk itself was known as the haunt of outlaws and tories, and in popular parlance the English referred to it as the 'Robbers Glen'.
 The dispossessed families of The O'Donoghue Mór had fled to the glens after the family's attainder in 1586 following Rory Mór's death at the end of the Desmond Rebellion, and they were no doubt the core of the rapparees inhabiting that stronghold in the Glen of the Flesk.
 They became notorious as the 'Dangerous O'Donoghues' who constantly harassed the English colony brought into the Killarney region by the undertaker Browne family, known as the Earl of Kenmare.
 In the late 18th century, the Glen was a haven during the Rightboy Movement which originated in Munster.

 The Down Survey estimated the territory of The Glens to be five quarters, each of four ploughlands (a ploughland being roughly 120 acres), although this does not include the "unusable" lands controlled by the sept.
 It indicates that The Glens paid MacCarthy Mór forty shillings annually.
 'No explanation is given as to why this clan was so slightly assessed.'

 Throughout the centuries, the Glens family managed to retain their title and territory, and eventually built Killaha House near their ruined castle.
 The Chiefs were consistently devoted to Irish independence and one of the few Gaelic magnates who did not conform to the established Church.
 They remained in their territory throughout the years of English oppression, never faltering from their faith or deserting their clann.

 In the middle of the 19th century Daniel Ó Donoghue, MP from Tralee, married Marie Sophie Ennis, the only daughter and heiress of Sir John Ennis.
 Upon the death of her father, the family moved to her estate at Ballynahown Court near Athlone.
 Killaha House became a Presbytery in 1887 and is currently in private hands.
 The ruined castle is now a national monument owned by the Office of Public Works.

 21st century

-The current Chief, Geoffrey Paul Vincent, lives near Tullamore in County Offaly.
-He is a member of The Standing Council of Irish Chiefs and Chieftains with a keen interest in Irish history.
-He has seven children, and his son, Geoffrey is his chosen Tánaiste (successor).
+The most recent Chief, Geoffrey Paul Vincent, lived near Tullamore in County Offaly til his death in October 2025.
+He was a member of The Standing Council of Irish Chiefs and Chieftains with a keen interest in Irish history.